Valravn: Modern influence

 The Valravn has inspired occasional pop culture references, including an early 20th century book of short stories as well as the Faroese musical group bearing the name, who play a form of traditional music.

+The folk ballad was reinterpreted by the electro-folk band Sorten Muld and became a hit for them in 1997, under the title Ravnen.

 Valravn was the title of a Danish Germanic Neopagan magazine published from 2002 to 2007.
 The name is also mentioned in Danish children's books.

-The titular mecha and namesake of the 2013 Sci-Fi anime Valvrave the Liberator is based on the Valvravn and draws heavy influence from various aspects of their folklore.

 The 2017 video game Hellblade: Senua's Sacrifice features Valravn as "god of illusion", a stage boss the player must defeat to proceed in the game.

 Valravn appear as an enemy in the 5th bestiary of the Pathfinder Roleplaying Game, using Grimm's Vilderavn moniker for the creature.

 Valravn is the name of Cedar Point's 2016 dive roller coaster.

-Valravns feature in the fantasy novel The Absolute Book (2019) by Elizabeth Knox.

-A valravn named Val is featured as a companion to a reaper in the supernatural thriller novel Bleed More, Bodymore (2021) by Ian Kirkpatrick.

-Valravn's Claw is a short sword available in the Ubisoft title Assassin's Creed Valhalla as a redeemable reward on Ubisoft Connect.

 The 2020 album and song by Gealdýr is called "Valravn".